rghvgrv/HealthCare/README.md

 # HealthCare

-This is our Final Year Project on Health Care Management System using Blockchain Technology.
+This is our Final Year Project which is based on Health Care Management System using Blockchain Technology.

 ### Team Members
 1. Aarya Choudhary
 2. Gaurav Ashish
 3. Hardik